kish-sub-aqua-club/kish-sub-aqua-club.github.io/learn.markdown

 title: Learn to Dive
 ---

+### Try a Dive

+Throughout this month of October we will be doing "Try a Dive" nights on Wednesdays at 8.00pm in the Guinness Bi-Centennial Pool in Watling Street, Dublin 8.

+These are free of charge sessions where people can try the gear, ask any questions they may have, and hopefully consider taking diving up as a hobby.

+We hope to see you there&hellip;

 ### Weekly training

 We go swimming in the Guinness Pool on Watling Street on Wednesday nights, between 8 and 9 p.m.
 We've been known to play underwater rugby occasionally, and the steam room and sauna up the top of the pool help us to wind down afterwards...
 We have run try a dive nights on Wednesdays during the year - between 8-9pm in the Guinness Pool, address above.
 For details you can contact our training officer kishtrainingofficer@gmail.com.
 There is no charge or commitment required for this, it is simply a give it a go and see if you like it then you could look at the possibility of taking this interest further.